fhinkel/git-bisect-demo/README.md

 git bisect good
 ```

 Now follow the interactive prompt.
-At every step, run the tests and mark the commit as either `good` or `bad`.
+At every step, run the tests with `npx mocha test*.js` and mark the commit as either `good` or `bad`.
 Eventually, you should be down to one commit.

-If you can't run the tests in a meaningful way, you can `skip` that revision.
+If you can't run the tests in a meaningful way for a specific revision, you can `skip` that revision.

 When you've found the offending revision, inspect the changes.
 Can you see what went wrong?
 Note the hash of the broken commit.
 Then call `git bisect reset` to exit bisection mode.